Points won by each set: [ 48-40, 26-16, 40-43, 27-13 ]

 30 % Tsonga – 41 of 133

 One of the most important matches in Djokovic’s career because the victory guaranteed him becoming No. 1 in the world.
+Despite an amazing form that year he couldn’t be considered as a heavy favorite with a 2:5 H2H against a more natural grass-court player the Frenchman was.
 In the opening set Tsonga was serving at 5:4 (deuce) when risked his second serve and sent the ball long.
 Djokovic [2] raced to a comfortable 7-6, 6-2, 4:2* lead, but Tsonga broke back playing his best tennis, actually the 3rd set of that match it could be the best set of the entire Wimbledon ’11 – there were winners of all sorts, both players were involved in rallies diving on the court.
-In the tie-break the Serbian had two match points (6:5, 8:7), but Tsonga [19] withstood both in an authoritative style, the first one with a relatively tough overhead.
-In 2011 Djokovic was unbelievable in keeping his concentration at the highest level over long periods of time.
-The lost set despite two match points from reaching the No. 1 spot, didn’t affect him at all – in the first three games of the 3rd set he lost only two points, and without any drama held his serve to the end to convert the 3rd match point with a service winner.
+In the tie-break the Serb had two match points (6:5, 8:7), but Tsonga [19] withstood them both in an authoritative style, the first one with a relatively tough overhead.
+Djokovic was unbelievable in 2011 keeping his concentration at the highest level over long periods of time.
+The lost set, in spite of two wasted match points from reaching the No. 1 spot, didn’t affect him at all – in the first three games of the 4th set he lost only two points, and without any drama held his serve to the end, converting the third match point with a service winner.
 My other description of the match.

 Australian Open 2008 (F): Djokovic d.
 Tsonga 4-6, 6-4, 6-3, 7-6… 3 hours 5 minutes… Total points: 136-122